lamarkdown/lamarkdown.github.io/index.md

 To embed Latex code, you need a Latex distribution (e.g., [Texlive](https://tug.org/texlive/)), which must be installed separately.
 The actual commands are configurable.
-By default, Lamarkdown's Latex extension runs 'xelatex' and 'dvisvgm'.
+By default, Lamarkdown's Latex extension runs `xelatex` and `dvisvgm`.

+(There's no need to have Latex installed if you don't intend to embed Latex code.)

-## Basic usage
+## Basic Usage

 To compile `mydocument.md` into `mydocument.html`: